How to Write a College Deferral Letter for a Gap Year

 • you’ll be well-situated to take advantage of your education if and when you arrive on campus.

 Want additional guidance around drafting an effective college deferral letter for your gap year?
-Check out this advice from GYA Board Member and Accredited Gap Year Consultant Julia Rogers of EnRoute Consulting for more details and even a sample deferral letter!
+Check out the following advice and sample deferral letters from GYA Accredited Gap Year Consultants:

 archives